Zaretto/p51d/README.md

 * OPRF combat system for bullets, rockets, and bombs

-* Use HD model of rocket for submodels
+* Use HD model of rocket for submodels with ALS flame effect and thicker smoke

 * Zoom in or out using mouse scrollwheel, up to a distance of 300 meters

+* Reset cockpit view with Shift + Q, move closer to gunsight with Ctrl + Q

 * ALS procedural lights for position lights and landing light